ben-n93/ben-n93.github.io/content/blog/spotify_rock_playlist_analysis.md

-Title: Using Spotify's API to analyse my Favourite Rock playlist
+Title: Using Spotify's Web API to analyse my Favourite Rock playlist
 Date: 2023-11-11
-Description: Using Spotify's WebAPI to learn more about my Favourite Rock playlist.
+Description: Using Python and Spotify's WebAPI to learn interesting facts about my Favourite Rock playlist.
+The pandas library is used to clean and analyse the data.
 Tags: data-analysis, data-visualisation, Python, pandas

 <!-- Google tag (gtag.js) -->